 The IRS estimates that around 85% of taxes are paid voluntarily and on time.
 But the tax gap, the difference between the taxes paid on time and those still owed, means hundreds of billions of dollars are missing every year.
 While politicians often look to increase or decrease taxes as a part of their platform, simply shrinking this gap by collecting the taxes due could solve problems and is fair to everyone.

 There’s an estimated $574 billion tax gap per year

-Charles Rossotti, the former IRS Commissioner, joins Kelly on this episode of the Taxgirl podcast to discuss how the tax gap can be shrunk.
-Charles goes over some of ways the IRS can be modernized to not only collect all the taxes due but ensure a smoother process for preparers and filers.
+Charles Rossotti, the former IRS Commissioner, joins Kelly on this episode of the Taxgirl podcast to discuss how to shrink the tax gap.
+Charles goes over some of the ways the IRS can be modernized to not only collect all the taxes due but ensure a smoother process for preparers and filers.

 Listen to Kelly and Charles talk about the tax gap:

 - Charles’ article on how the government should target the tax gap instead of raising taxes

 - Where does the gap come from?